Jenny (1969 film): Selected cast

+Release

+The film opened at the Stage Door Theatre in San Francisco on December 22, 1969.

 Box office

-By 1973, the film had earned rentals of $2,010,000 in North America and $815,000 in other countries.
+In its opening week at the Stage Door Theatre it grossed $16,000.
+After 26 weeks of release, it reached number one at the US box office.
+By 1973, the film had earned rentals of $2,010,000 in the United States and Canada and $815,000 in other countries.
 After all costs were deducted, it recorded an overall loss of $1,170,000.

 Reception

-Roger Greenspun wrote in the New York Times:"Jenny" is a very old‐fashioned film, gently accumulating the paraphernalia of a certain opportune modernism.
+Roger Greenspun wrote in the New York Times:Jenny is a very old‐fashioned film, gently accumulating the paraphernalia of a certain opportune modernism.
 All the movie memories are intellectual properties of a sort that you may discard if you wish to 'sigh' over the sad‐happy story of a girl and her guy and her baby.

 But it isn't so easy to make old‐fashioned movies now, and the values and life‐styles the film plays with, keep playing with it in return—so that Jenny often stumbles into (and alas, out of) a better kind of movie than it has any right to be.

-Nominations
+Accolades

-The film was nominated for the Golden Globe award for Most Promising Newcomer – Female (Marlo Thomas) in 1971.
+The film was nominated for the Golden Globe Award for Most Promising Newcomer – Female (Marlo Thomas) in 1971.